The Writing Curriculum at St Wilfrid's CE Primary School

 We believe that it is important that pupils can communicate their ideas clearly in their writing but also orally.
 They will often participate in group activities (including role play and other drama activities) to share ideas and explore language choices.
 They are also encouraged to read their work aloud with appropriate expression and evaluate its impact.

 As part of the writing process, children are taught how to plan, revise and evaluate their work.
-We place emphasis on reading and checking work carefully for errors (age-appropriately).
+We place emphasis on reading and checking work carefully for errors (age and ability-appropriately).
 We want pupils to be able to recognise spelling and punctuation errors and edit these where appropriate.
 If children are able to do this, they are developing their independence and confidence in writing.

 Implementation – how we teach what we teach